 Mann, J. B., Bryant, K. R., Johnstone, B., Ivey, P. A., & Sayers, S. P. (2016).
 Effect of physical and academic stress on illness and injury in Division 1 college football players.
 The Journal of Strength & Conditioning Research, 30(1), 20-25.

 "We are a sport and a team with such a diverse work force which is geographically dispersed.
 Keeping in touch with each other is critical , every day that a rider is not able to train is a day lost to the team and to the rider.
 Technology and the partnership with Lumin has enabled us to be more connected than ever in a meaningful and relevant way, keeping us on the road."

-"Since using Arc by Lumin Sports, we, as a high performance football team have been able to consolidate a-lot of our existing data storage and analysis platforms so that we can now use one central platform throughout the department.
-Seamless integrations with real time visuals has been at the forefront of my work and where I see the most benefit and potential from the Arc platform from my point of view."
+"Since using the Lumin Sports platform, we, as a high performance football team have been able to consolidate a-lot of our existing data storage and analysis platforms so that we can now use one central platform throughout the department.
+Seamless integrations with real time visuals has been at the forefront of my work and where I see the most benefit and potential from the Lumin platform from my point of view."

 "Time is a valuable resource and having everything in the one place meant we got some of it back.
 Having performance data, communications, and critical information all in one central hub streamlined our admin processes."